GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-28 20:06:41 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-28 20:15:38 IST

 Current Weather in Coimbatore:
-Temperature: 23.33 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist